-This hierarchical system includes a predominant ubiquitin-activating enzyme (E1), over 30 different ubiquitin conjugating enzymes (E2s) and more than 500 substrate-specific ubiquitin ligases (E3s).
-Each E3 interacts with one or more E2 that has been ‘loaded’ with ubiquitin, and mediates the transfer of ubiquitin to substrates where stable isopeptide linkages are formed and, in many cases, ubiquitin chains are generated.
+This hierarchical system includes a predominant ubiquitin-activating enzyme (E1), over 35 different ubiquitin conjugating enzymes (E2s) and more than 600 substrate-specific ubiquitin ligases (E3s).
+Each E3 interacts with one or more E2 that has been ‘loaded’ with ubiquitin and mediates the transfer of ubiquitin to substrates where stable isopeptide linkages are formed and, in many cases, ubiquitin chains are generated.
 Ubiquitination is potentially reversible through the activity of ~100 cellular deubiquitinating enzymes (DUBs).

 Our lab is interested in E3s and interacting E2s, their substrates, and DUBs that interact with E3s or specific substrates.
-As a mechanism-oriented lab, we explore structure-function relations and relate these back to physiology and disease.
-Particular areas of cellular focus pertain to the roles of this system in the secretory pathway and at mitochondria, where there are clear associations of the UPS with physiology and disease.
+As a mechanism-oriented lab, we explore structure-function relations and relate our findings back to physiology and disease.
 Integrated into this is an interest in applying our knowledge to establishing proof of principle for new therapeutic modalities for cancer and other diseases.

 Structure-Function Relations for RING-type Ubiquitin Ligases

-The Ubiquitin System in the Secretory Pathway and Mitochondria and its role in Oncogenesis and Metastasis
+The Ubiquitin System in the Secretory Pathway and its role in Cancer and other diseases

-A major area of interest is in understanding the mechanisms responsible for degradation of proteins by ERAD (ER-associated degradation).
-This set of processes represents a major mechanism whereby misfolded and unassembled proteins are targeted for degradation and also plays important roles in responses to ER stress and in regulating critical regulatory proteins.
+A major area of interest is in understanding the mechanisms responsible for degradation of proteins by ubiquitin-mediated ERAD (endoplasmic reticulum-associated degradation).
+ERAD represents a major mechanism whereby misfolded and unassembled proteins are targeted for degradation and also plays important roles in responses to ER stress and in regulating critical regulatory proteins in the ER.

 We have characterized the ERAD E3 gp78 (aka AMFR, RNF45) and its cognate E2, UBE2G2 (Chen et al. 2006; Tiwari et al. 2001) and determined that, in sarcoma xenografts, gp78 plays a causal role in survival of metastatic cancer cells, in part by targeting a metastasis suppressor protein for proteasomal degradation (Tsai et al., 2007).
 This is important not only because of its potential therapeutic implications, but also as it establishes a new level of regulation of metastasis suppressors, through control of protein stability.

-Our studies on ubiquitination at membrane-bound organelles have expanded to mitochondria.
+Our studies on ubiquitination at membrane-bound organelles have expanded from the ER to mitochondria.
 We provided the first unequivocal evidence for a crucial role for ubiquitination in regulating a critical component of the mitochondrial fusion machinery, the yeast mitofusin Fzo1p, and determined that regulated degradation of Fzo1p is integral to fusion in yeast (Cohen et al., 2008, Cohen et al., 2011).
 This led to an expansion of studies to mammalian mitochondria.
-Here we have determined a new pathway linking genotoxic stress to phosphorylation, ubiquitination and proteasomal degradation of human mitofusin 2, which leads to mitochondrial fragmentation and apoptosis (Leboucher, Tsai et al., 2012).
+We subsequently established the existence of a novel pathway linking genotoxic stress to phosphorylation, ubiquitination and proteasomal degradation of human mitofusin 2, which leads to mitochondrial fragmentation and apoptosis (Leboucher, Tsai et al., 2012).
 Recently completed (Metzger et al. 2020), and ongoing studies in mammals and yeast are oriented towards elucidating mitochondrial quality control pathways and understanding the role of the ubiquitin-proteasome system in the degradation of mitochondrial proteins from each of the compartments of mitochondria.
 These studies are also leading to new insights into the roles and regulation of endogenous mitochondrial proteases.